 Atiku, who served as the vice president to former President Olusegun Obasanjo, was also the candidate of the PDP in the 2019 general election.

 “You won’t find any cabal in my government.
-It is me: Waziri (Atiku) that will run the administration,” Atiku said during the interview.
+It is me, Waziri (Atiku), that will run the administration,” Atiku said during the interview.

-Many people, including the wife of the incumbent president, Aisha Buhari, have openly stated that President Muhammadu Buhari has ceded the control of state matters to a clique.
+Many people, including the wife of the incumbent president, Aisha Buhari, have openly stated that President Muhammadu Buhari has ceded control of state matters to a clique.

 The president, however, debunked the claim in an interview with the VOA in 2019.